 The February born shall find

 If they, the Amethyst will wear.

 Most experts agree that the 12 gemstones used were the same as those set in the “Priestly Breastplate” according to biblical description.
 The stones represented the 12 tribes of Israel and also correspond with the 12 signs of the zodiac or months of the year.
 However, due to some debate by different cultures regarding which stones were actually used, there can be some variation.

 For the purpose of this site, we will concern ourselves only with the examples mentioned in the Gregorian poem above based on traditions going back as far as the 15th century.

 You can find many examples to purchase online via this website.
-A birthstone ring can be worn by anyone and makes a perfect and thoughtful gift for friends and family.
+A birthstone ring can be worn by anyone and makes a long lasting and thoughtful gift for friends and family.